 Now does that mean you’ll find intricate crests and gold everywhere in a luxury brand?
 No, not necessarily.

 For me, when I think of luxury, I view it more as simplicity with an appreciation for quality.
 This is also the case when you think of modern luxury.
 It’s simple, but the details matter, it’s not about being trendy.

 Luxury has always been a part of my life.
-I’m a May baby with an earth sign that landed me in Taurus vicinity.
+I’m a May baby with an earth sign that landed me in the Taurus vicinity.
 If you know anything about Tauruses, they appreciate all beauty.
-From the relationships we cherish to the products and experiences we invest in.
+From the relationships, we cherish to the products and experiences we invest in.

 So let’s go over some characteristics of a luxury brand